 TOMS sits in section 53 of the Value Added Tax Act 1994 and is detailed in HMRC's VAT Notice 709/5.
 It is a special scheme for businesses that buy in travel-type services from third parties (transport, accommodation, sightseeing, ancillary services) and resell them to travellers without material alteration.

-- The operator's relevant turnover is the margin (sale price minus the cost of bought-in services), not the gross sales.
+• Your relevant turnover is the margin (sale price minus the cost of bought-in services), not your gross sales.

 The scheme was originally designed for tour operators (hence the name) but its scope extends to any business that meets the bought-in-and-resold-without-material-alteration test, including coach operators, conference organisers, and (historically) certain serviced-accommodation models.